Chordate

 In addition to the morphological characteristics used to define chordates, analysis of genome sequences has identified two conserved signature indels (CSIs) in their proteins: cyclophilin-like protein and inner mitochondrial membrane protease ATP23, which are exclusively shared by all vertebrates, tunicates and cephalochordates.
 These CSIs provide molecular means to reliably distinguish chordates from all other animals.

-Chordates are divided into three subphyla: Vertebrata (fish, amphibians, reptiles, birds and mammals), whose notochords are replaced by a cartilaginous/bony axial endoskeleton (spine) and are cladistically and phylogenetically a subgroup of the clade Craniata (i.e. chordates with a skull); Tunicata or Urochordata (sea squirts, salps, and larvaceans), which only retain the synapomorphies during their larval stage; and Cephalochordata (lancelets), which resemble jawless fish but have no gills or a distinct head.
-The vertebrates and tunicates compose the clade Olfactores, which is sister to Cephalochordata (see diagram under Phylogeny).
+Chordates are divided into three subphyla: Vertebrata (fish, amphibians, reptiles, birds and mammals), which possess a skull and whose notochords are replaced by a cartilaginous/bony axial endoskeleton (spine); Tunicata or Urochordata (sea squirts, salps, and larvaceans), which only retain the synapomorphies during their larval stage; and Cephalochordata (lancelets), which resemble jawless fish but have no gills or a distinct head.
+The vertebrates and tunicates compose the clade Olfactores (see diagram under Phylogeny), which is characterized by the presence of an advanced olfactory system and is sister to Cephalochordata.
 Extinct taxa such as the conodonts are chordates, but their internal placement is less certain.
-Hemichordata (which includes the acorn worms) was previously considered a fourth chordate subphylum, but now is treated as a separate phylum which are now thought to be closer to the echinoderms, and together they form the clade Ambulacraria, the sister phylum of the chordates.
-Chordata, Ambulacraria, and possibly Xenacoelomorpha are believed to form the superphylum Deuterostomia, although this called into doubt in a 2021 publication.
+Hemichordata (which includes the acorn worms) was previously considered a fourth chordate subphylum, but now is treated as a separate phylum which are now thought to be closer to the echinoderms, and together they form the clade Ambulacraria, the sister phylum of the chordates, Ambulacraria, and possibly Xenacoelomorpha are believed to form the superphylum Deuterostomia, although this is called into doubt in a 2021 publication.

 Chordata is the third-largest phylum of the animal kingdom (behind only the protostomal phyla Arthropoda and Mollusca) and is also one of the most ancient animal taxa.
 Chordate fossils have been found from as early as the Cambrian explosion over 539 million years ago.
 Of the more than 81,000 living species of chordates, about half are ray-finned fishes (class Actinopterygii) and the vast majority of the rest are tetrapods, a terrestrial clade of lobe-finned fishes (Sarcopterygii) who evolved air-breathing using lungs.

 Etymology

 The name "chordate" comes from the first of these synapomorphies, the notochord, which plays a significant role in chordate body plan structuring and movements.
-Chordates are also bilaterally symmetric, have a coelom, possess a closed circulatory system, and exhibit metameric segmentation.
+Chordates are bilaterally symmetric, possess a coelom and a closed circulatory system, and exhibit metameric segmentation.
 Although the name Chordata is attributed to William Bateson (1885), it was already in prevalent use by 1880.
 Ernst Haeckel described a taxon comprising tunicates, cephalochordates, and vertebrates in 1866.
 Though he used the German vernacular form, it is allowed under the ICZN code because of its subsequent latinization.